samjamsh/line-number/README.md

 or  python3 line_number.py
 the tool will ask you the filename

-its a simple tool and easy to use
+its a simple tool and easy to use.